 Article 23 Translations of these Terms and Conditions

 The Dutch-language version of these Terms and Conditions is the only authentic version.
 In the event of any discrepancy between the Dutch text and a translation, the Dutch text will prevail.

 Article 24 Amendments to and filing of the Terms and Conditions

-These Terms and Conditions have been filed at the offices of the Court of s'-Hertogenbosch on 06 November 2015 under number 15/44 and are available on our website.
+These Terms and Conditions have been filed at the offices of the Court of East-Brabant, venue ‘s-Hertogenbosch on 12 October 2017 under number 30/2017 and are available on our website.